-- · Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
+- Thinner gloves (down to 0.1 mm or less) may be required where a high degree of manual dexterity is needed.
 However, these gloves are only likely to give short duration protection and would normally be just for single use applications, then disposed of. - · Thicker gloves (up to 3 mm or more) may be required where there is a mechanical (as well as a chemical) risk i.e. where there is abrasion or puncture potential

+Hands/feet protection

 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.

-Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present.
+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. butyl rubber. ▶ fluorocaoutchouc. polyvinyl chloride.

-- polychloroprene.

-- nitrile rubber.

-- butyl rubber.

-- ▶ fluorocaoutchouc.

-- polyvinyl chloride.

 Gloves should be examined for wear and/ or degradation constantly.

-Body protection

-See Other protection below

-Other protection

-No special equipment needed when handling small quantities.
+See Other protection below Body protection No special equipment needed when handling small quantities.
+Other protection Overalls.
+Barrier cream.
+Eyewash unit.

-OTHERWISE: Overalls.

-- Barrier cream. - ▶ Eyewash unit.